Iam4lex/Iam4lex/README.md

 ## Just a tech.
- - ✨ Fun fact: This is my world.
+ - ✨ Fun fact: Every day is a school to learn something new.
+ - Welcome to my world.
 <br>

 <p align="center">